milkcat0904/dense_flow/README.md

 D.Warp Flow
 =

-    The warp optical flow is used in the following paper
+    The warp optical flow is used in the tsn model

     To extract warp flow, use the command